FireDiscordBot/docs/README.md

 ## Friday, January 21 2022

-### Premium Discounts
+### Fire+ Discounts

 You can now get exclusive discount codes when boosting the [Fire Discord](https://inv.wtf/fire) and/or subscribing to Geek, the developer of Fire on [Twitch](https://inv.wtf/twitch)

-To claim your discount code, you can use the `/discount` command in the Fire Discord to claim a discount code for premium ranging from 35% off up to 75% off!
+To claim your discount code, you can use the `/discount` command in the Fire Discord to claim a discount code for plus ranging from 35% off up to 75% off!

 You get 35% off by boosting, 50% off by subscribing and 75% off if you are both a booster and subscriber!